HireTea

 Manager filters that repeat across company hubs

-These filters appear in the indexed company fact sheets.
+These filters appear in the published company fact sheets.
 They are not a script.
 Use them to choose stories that prove the traits a hiring manager is likely trying to confirm.
 If the current posting names a different priority, follow the posting first.

 Manager filter Indexed hubs Example companies Answer evidence to prepare

-composure 4 Walt Disney Parks, Chick-fil-A, Hilton Worldwide, and Apple Prepare a specific situation, the action you took, the result, and what you would repeat on this job.
+accuracy 9 McDonald's, CVS Health, Chipotle Mexican Grill, Albertsons Companies, and Walgreens Prepare a specific situation, the action you took, the result, and what you would repeat on this job.

-speed 4 McDonald's, Chipotle Mexican Grill, Chick-fil-A, and Taco Bell Prepare a specific situation, the action you took, the result, and what you would repeat on this job.
+safety 7 Amazon, FedEx, UPS, Walt Disney Parks, and Universal Parks Prepare a specific situation, the action you took, the result, and what you would repeat on this job.

 Category view